-CES 2019 won’t be a big leap forward for TVs.
-Here’s why
+CES 2019 won't be a big leap forward for TVs.
+Here's why

 What's next

-We'll likely see the progression of two TV techs we've seen in prototype before: Clear and roll-up TVs.
+We'll likely see the progression of two TV techs we've seen in prototype before: clear and roll-up TVs.

 LG has demoed transparent tech before, as have some other companies.
 Rumor has it Samsung is working on the tech again too.
 What good is a transparent display?
 This is definitely not something for your home, but the industrial and non-TV uses could be wide ranging.
 In-store displays and digital signage for a start.
 Then imagine home windows that can display weather and news without ruining the view.
 Or car windshields that can display navigation info.
 Very sci-fi and very cool.

 LG is reportedly going to sell its roll-up OLED TV in 2019.
-We checked this out in detail at the 2018 CES.
+We checked this out in detail at CES 2018.
 How much it will cost is a big question, but a TV that can disappear is likely high on the list for many spouses.
-Sure you can do that now with a projector and screen, but unlike a projector, a roll-up OLED would be bright enough to handle ambient light in everything but the brightest rooms.
+Sure, you can do that now with a projector and screen, but unlike a projector, a roll-up OLED would be bright enough to handle ambient light in everything but the brightest rooms.

 Otherwise?
 Bigger and brighter TVs of all kinds will be the name of the game... just like always.